Top Saudi cleric says Iran leaders not Muslims as haj row mounts

 "Indeed; no resemblance between Islam of Iranians & most Muslims & bigoted extremism that Wahhabi top cleric & Saudi terror masters preach," Zarif wrote on his Twitter account.

-Saudi authorities normally seek to avoid public discussion of whether Shi'ites are Muslims, but implicitly recognize them as such by welcoming them to the haj, and by accepting Iranian visits to the Saudi-based Organisation of Islamic Cooperation.
+Saudi authorities normally seek to avoid public discussion of whether Shi'ites are Muslims, but implicitly recognize them as such by welcoming them to the haj, and by accepting Iranian visits to the Saudi-based Organization of Islamic Cooperation.

-Tensions between the two countries have been rising since Riyadh cut ties with Tehran in January following the storming of its embassy in Tehran, itself a response to the Saudi execution of dissident Shi'ite cleric Nimr al-Nimr.
+In Washington, the U.S. State Department said the harsh words would only worsen tensions in the Middle East, where Saudi Arabia and Iran are vying for influence in countries such as Syria, Yemen, Iraq and Lebanon.

+"By no means do we want to see this kind of rhetoric that we’ve seen in the last couple of days that will only escalate tensions," State Department spokesman Mark Toner told reporters.

 Custodian of Islam's most revered places in Mecca and Medina, Saudi Arabia stakes its reputation on organizing haj, one of the five pillars of Islam which every able-bodied Muslim who can afford to is obliged to undertake at least once.

 Riyadh said 769 pilgrims were killed in the 2015 disaster, the highest haj death toll since a crush in 1990.
 Counts of fatalities by countries who repatriated bodies showed that more than 2,000 people may have died, more than 400 of them Iranians.
 Iran blamed the 2015 disaster on organizers' incompetence.
-Pilgrims from Iran will be unable to attend haj, which officially starts on Sept.
-11, this year after talks between the two countries on arrangements broke down in May.

-The split between Islam's main sects dates to a dispute among Muslims over who would rule their community after the death of the Prophet Mohammad, and Shi'ites still regard his descendents as a line of imams blessed with divine guidance.

-Today such disagreements over history remain emotive points of tension between the sects, but they are also divided over day -to-day issues including differing interpretations of Islamic law and the role and organization of the clergy.

-In the Wahhabi teaching of Sunni Islam followed by the Saudi clergy and government, Shi'ite doctrine about imams is seen as incompatible with the concept of a monotheistic God.

-(Reporting by William Maclean, Sami Aboudi, Noah Browning and Babak Dehghanpisheh; Editing by Andrew Heavens and Toby Chopra)
+Reporting by William Maclean, Sami Aboudi, Noah Browning, Katie Paul and Babak Dehghanpisheh; additional reporting by Ruthy Munoz and Arshad Mohammed in Washington; Editing by Richard Balmforth and Jonathan Oatis